Summer 2024 Study of the U.S. Institutes for Students

-Travel Arrangements: For all Institutes, the implementing partner (UM) will arrange and pay for international and visa travel.
-The host institution will provide each participant with a $100 travel allowance.
-In all Institutes, the host institutions will cover any travel within the United States during the Institute.
+Travel Arrangements: For all Institutes, the implementing partner will arrange and pay for international and visa travel.
+The host institution will provide each participant with a small travel allowance.

-- Study of the U.S. Institutes for Secondary Educators are highly competitive.
-To confirm suitability for the program as well as the required English fluency, an American officer at the U.S. Embassy or consulate should interview the proposed nominee before submitting the nomination.
+- Study of the U.S. Institutes for Secondary Educators are world-wide programs and therefore highly competitive.
+To confirm suitability for the program as well as the required English fluency, an American officer at the U.S. Embassy or consulate should interview the applicant.

-- Priority will be given to candidates who have firm plans to enhance, update, or develop courses and/or educational materials with U.S. studies focus or component; who have no prior or limited experience in the United States; and who have special interest in the program subject areas as demonstrated through past scholarship, accomplishments, and professional duties.
+- Priority will be given to candidates who have firm plans to enhance, update, or develop courses and/or educational materials with U.S. studies focus or component.

 - Candidates should be mid-career, typically between the ages of 30-50, highly motivated, experienced secondary school teachers and administrators.

-– Candidates should be willing and able to fully take part in an intensive post-graduate level academic program.
-It is important that posts and commissions nominate individuals who are likely to be comfortable with campus life and an active program schedule.
-While senior and entry-level educators are eligible applicants, mid-career professionals with little or no prior experience in the United States will be given first consideration.
+- While senior and entry-level educators are eligible applicants, mid-career professionals with little or no prior experience in the United States will be given first consideration.